 If either parent experiences a substantial change in circumstances, they may petition for a modification of the support order.
 Substantial changes might be an increase or decrease of 30% in income or a significant change in custody.

-If you have questions about child support negotiations or your obligation to pay, contact Nelson, Taylor & Associates PLLC for legal assistance.
+If you have questions about child support negotiations or your obligation to pay, contact the Salt Lake City divorce lawyers at Nelson, Taylor & Associates PLLC for legal assistance.
 We can help you estimate the amount of support you or the other parent might be expected to pay, as well as petition for an adjustment of the calculated amount.

 Schedule an initial consultation with Nelson, Taylor & Associates PLLC to get started.